 In my next post, I will share practical ways that each one of us—as Christ’s bride—can give Him our pure and undivided devotion by taking a closer look at the Greek meaning of the word devotion: “sitting by constantly, attending to enthusiastically.”

-I’m also going to share with you a beautiful vision He gave me the morning of August 10, 2008 at 10:54 and how you too can position yourself to see and experience your Spiritual Husband in your holy mind’s eye.
+I’m also going to share with you a beautiful “motion picture” He gave me the morning of August 10, 2008 at 10:54 and how you too can position yourself to see and experience your Spiritual Husband in your holy mind’s eye.

 If you long to experience Christ’s undivided devotion for your heart alone in tangible ways, then you don’t want to miss my next post!

-Dear reader, if you have have experienced Christ’s undivided devotion for your heart alone in tangible ways, I would love for you to share as a comment below.
-Or feel free to e-mail me.
+Dear reader, if you have have experienced Christ’s undivided devotion for your heart alone in tangible ways, I would love to hear about it!

 Live Christ—Live Happy!